NairoDorian/Laser-Cube-TouchDesigner/README.md

 TouchDesigner is a node based programming environment for creative coding.
 This script provides support for the latests LaserCube connecting via Ethernet / Wifi for TouchDesigner.

-Works on Windows 10 64 bit
+Works on Windows 10 & 11 64 bit
 Let met know about macOS?
+I've heard it works

 ## Prerequesites